roelal/drupal-ga_push/README.txt

 README.txt
 -------------------------------

-This module sends informations to analytics by using two methods:
+This module sends informations to analytics and provides an API to integrate to other modules.
+Methods:

 - JS: It sends the infomation on next page load.
 - PHP:
     - SSGA: Deprecated library(2009) to PHP 5.2+ versions
     - PHP-GA: Recomended library only for versión 5.3+ (@TODO: Integration)